 If the answer is “Yes” or “Yes, in part”, please cite the relevant law or policy or provide links to published policy or guidance.

+[agreed]

-34.f the policies, programmes or other measures of your State have been assessed or analysed, please cite any relevant documents (e.g., assessments, gap analysis, reports of other international and regional review mechanisms, and policy studies).
+[29.
+If the policies, programmes or other measures taken by your country have been assessed or analysed at your government’s request, your country ise invited, on a voluntary basis to cite any relevant documents (e.g., assessments, gap analysis) (art.
+9)).] [remove (China, Russia, Saudi Arabia)] [retain (Canada, USA, UK, Argentina)]

-35. Do law enforcement, immigration or other relevant authorities of your country cooperate with one another by exchanging information to enable them to determine (art.
+30. Do law enforcement, immigration or other relevant authorities of your country cooperate with other States parties’ authorities by exchanging information, in accordance with domestic law, to enable them to determine (art.
 10, para.
 1):

 Whether individuals crossing or attempting to cross an international border with travel documents belonging to other persons or without travel documents are perpetrators or victims of trafficking in persons (art.
 10, para.
 1 (a))